Kharec/ansible-aws-wordpress/README.md

 	Generate SSL certificate
 	Power up the all thing

-This project is named "poc-ansible".
+This project is named "ansible-aws-wordpress".
 You can rename it of course, but be sure you change all the occurences to not break the workflow.
 See "How to customize" part.

 **Please note:** That is a simple demo of [Ansible](https://ansible.com).
 It can do so much more.
 Be sure to visit [Ansible documentation center](http://docs.ansible.com).